What have we been doing during the pandemic?

 Like many other healthcare organisations across England, returning services to ‘normal’ and being prepared for any future issues with Covid-19 is at the top of our priority list.
 This will be a phased recovery and won’t happen overnight.

-We are currently reviewing how well our provision of additional services during the pandemic worked – primarily the hot sites and visiting service – and what future need we have.
-These decisions will be made jointly with the CCG.
+We are currently reviewing how well our provision of additional services during the pandemic worked and what future needs we have.
+Any decisions will be made jointly with the CCG.